 Was starting a side hustle on your list of New Year’s Resolutions?
 If so, I think you are in for a great adventure.

 I started a side hustle in 2015 and I’m so glad I did.
-It’s not bringing in tons of money and it will never be a passive income stream (because if I don’t work, I don’t get paid), but I have learned so much in launching my business.
-I’ve also gained a ton of confidence: every time I power through a challenge, I am reminded what I am capable of.
+I did end up shutting it down in 2019 because I moved and I’m not licensed in my new state, but I learned so much in launching my business.
+I also gained a ton of confidence: every time I powered through a challenge, I was reminded what I am capable of.

 Create a Business Plan

 I know what you’re thinking: I’ve already thought everything through so I don’t need to write anything down!
 No.

 I wanted to skip this step too, but I’m so glad I didn’t.
 I went back again and again to that business plan to answer questions from the bank, from my accountant, from my insurance company, etc. I have no doubt putting everything in writing definitely saved me money.

 Using a template from a book from the library, I went through each category one-by-one:

 - Legal Structure (e.g., LLC, Sole Proprietorship, Partnership)